fusioncharts/dev_centre_docs/chart-guide/standard-charts/treemap.md

 }
 ```

-The chart looks like shown below:
+The chart looks like as shown below:

 {% embed_all standard-charts-treemap-example-3.js %}